alaouimehdi1995/django-rest/README.md

 ### 3.1.
 Introduction

-In django-REST, a deserializer validates input data (request payload and/or form data) based on custom fields ans constrains defined in the deserializer class, then "translates" data into the target format (Python primitive types), and finally executes some post-validation methods (if defined).
+In django-flash-REST, a deserializer validates input data (request payload and/or form data) based on custom fields ans constrains defined in the deserializer class, then "translates" data into the target format (Python primitive types), and finally executes some post-validation methods (if defined).